RTradeLtd/TxPB/doc/REPLICATION_CLI.md

 `cids` is a list of contents the servers should replicate.
 The files should be already available on the IPFS network.

 `servers` is a list of protentional servers to replicate to.
 The number of servers must be equal or greater than redundancy.
 The servers are preferred by the order they appear in the list.
+To publish on a server, the author's public key must be whitelisted.

 ## Providing the Private Key